margaretyjkim/NuPack/README.md

 # Abstract

-This is my submission for Nulogy test
+This is my submission for the Nulogy test

 # Instruction